Fine-Tuning Llama 3: Enhancing Accuracy in Medical Q&A With LLMs

 Fine-tuning Llama 3 for Medical Q&A

-Development is inherently iterative, and the process of fine-tuning Llama 3 and curating our Medical Q&A dataset follows this principle.
+Development is inherently iterative, and the process of fine-tuning Llama 3 and curating a medical Q&A dataset follows this principle.
 Our method is designed to be cyclic, focusing on continuous improvement through ongoing feedback and meticulous data refinement.
 We have structured this process into four distinct phases, as depicted in the diagram below.

-Throughout these stages, we will use Label Studio to facilitate human input to modify, inspect and enhance our data.
+Throughout these stages, we will use Label Studio's data labeling functionality to facilitate human input to modify, inspect and enhance our data.
 We’ll also leverage LLMs during the data curation process to not only evaluate our models results, but also make curation more effective and efficient.

 We provide two Jupyter notebooks in this example: one for data curation with Label Studio and another for conducting the fine-tuning processes on a Colab T4 instance.
 These resources are designed to streamline the workflow and enhance the practical application of our development strategy.